eethan1/CNA-proj/README.md

 ## Feature

+### Client

 - User Friendly Interface: If you key in unknown or invalid command, command line will feed back all commands you can use.

 - Coool cmd-like style: Put a '$' symbol in front of every line, just like bash.
 If you have logged in, your username will also put before '$'.
 Example:  `eethan1$`

 - Logout: Logout make you have choice to log in again instead of exiting.
 (However, it seems that the server haven't supported this feature)

+### Server

+- Thread-pool: enhance connection performance with reusable thread.

+- Exception-Resist: If some client logout or just close socket, the server will still service other client insted of crashing.

+- Reusable bind: If server crash, the bind port will be occupied for a while.
+This feature makes server reuse same port to listen possible.

 ## Requirement